panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 That's why the output to the console is `3`, `3` and `3`.

-If you struggle with closure, I recommend reading [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).
+If you struggle understanding closures, I recommend reading [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).

 *Do you know how to fix the snippet to log `0`, `1`, and `2`?
 Please write your solution in a comment below!*